nodejs/undici/README.md

 #### `request.duplex`

-- half
+- `'half'`

-In this implementation of fetch, `request.duplex` must be set if `request.body` is `ReadableStream` or `Async Iterables`, however, fetch requests are currently always full duplex.
+In this implementation of fetch, `request.duplex` must be set if `request.body` is `ReadableStream` or `Async Iterables`, however, even though the value must be set to `'half'`, it is actually a _full_ duplex.
 For more detail refer to the [Fetch Standard.](https://fetch.spec.whatwg.org/#dom-requestinit-duplex).

 #### `response.body`